-Content text instructional plan (30 points): Due March 21st.
-2022
+Content text instructional plan (100 points):

 This project is designed to help you apply skills for integrating instruction when teaching content material in social studies/history, science or health.
 You will select a chapter from a content textbook for students between 6th and 12th grade (the text and chapter will be provided by the course instructor).
 You will develop an instructional plan for teaching a small section of content.
 Your plan should address an anticipatory event, text structure, questioning, graphic organizers, vocabulary, reading comprehension before, during, and after reading; and writing.
 At least five research-based references (approved by professor) should be included to support your instructional plans.
 You will prepare a 10-12 slide PowerPoint presentation that demonstrates how you will teach the content in your textbook.
 Your PowerPoint will be directed to fellow teachers as if you were presenting an instructional plan during a unit planning meeting with your colleagues.
 You will share a draft of this PowerPoint presentation with your peers.
-You will post the final PowerPoint on Blackboard on the VIA link given under the Assessments tab.
+You will post the final PowerPoint on Blackboard in Assessments.

 More information will be provided during the first class session and posted on Blackboard.